Terms and Conditions

 OBO may enable the Journey with the Service but ultimately, You the Rider are solely responsible for your Journey.
 OBO sincerely asks to be notified of any changes to the Journey's critical information so that OBO may communicate that information to other Riders.

-For example, when Tazhen border crossing's closure for maintenance planned for 3 months from Feb 2025 blew out into large-scale modernisation works - OBO could advise all Riders not only of the situation but also of an alternative border crossing option.
+For example, when Tazhen border crossing (Kazakhstan - Uzbekistan) closed for maintenance planned for 3 months from Feb 2025 blew out into large-scale modernisation works - OBO could advise all Riders not only of the situation but also of an alternative border crossing option.

 1. Computer Literacy

-When considering 'Tech Help' you should also consider your Emergency Contacts at the same time.
+When considering 'Tech Help' the Client should also consider their Emergency Contacts at the same time.
 Every Rider should have TWO Emergency Contacts for their Journey.
 Ideally your 'Tech Help' is also an Emergency Contact.
-This is a great option to get an Emergency Contact familiarised with your Journey during the 7Ps.
+This is an opportunity to get an Emergency Contact familiarised with your Journey during the 7Ps.

-Examples of critical documentation include (but not limited to):
+The SMP's Tasks clearly defines documentation required.
+Examples of critical documentation include (but are not limited to):

 Registration Certificate

 Your motorbike registration must remain current for the duration your motorbike is overseas from it's home country.
 This is a requirement for all shipments.
-Be aware that New South Wales registered motorbikes 5 years or older require a 'pink slip' to renew registration each year.
+Be aware that New South Wales registered motorbikes 5 years or older require a 'pink slip' (safety check) to renew registration each year.
+If your Motorbike requires Registration renewal while overseas then ensure that you have arrangements prepared.

 Import documentation for motorbikes not in their home country

-Unless you're shipping from your home country, you must provide valid documentation for your motorbike’s import at the Origin.
+Unless you're shipping from your home country, you must provide valid documentation for your motorbike’s import to the Origin Country, whether that temporary import was by land, sea or air.
 THIS WILL GET CHECKED BY CUSTOMS.
 For example, if you plan to onward ship from Chile or Colombia, then your Temporary Import Permit (TIP) from your last border crossing (valid for 3 months) must still be valid at time of export.
+Where Carnet de Passages en Douane (CPD) is used then a valid CPD is required.

 Carnet de Passages en Douane (CPD)